-- Keeping EHS informed of any violations of the program. - Enforcing compliance with the program. - Adhering to appropriate campus LEED designated building standards. - Notifying EHS upon discovery of any new pests.
+- Informing EHS of violations of the program. - Enforcing compliance with the program. - Adhering to appropriate campus LEED designated building standards. - Notifying EHS upon discovery of any new pests.

 When a pesticide label specifies a required quarantine time, the applicator will post the treatment area with signage of the quarantine requirements and the treatment application time.